 In 1966, the drug division of the FDA was reorganized into the Office of New Drugs, which began reviewing new drug applications.
 In 1982, the Bureau of Biologics was merged with the FDA.
 In 1987, two separate entities were established: the Center for Drug Evaluation and Research (CDER) and the Center for Biologics Evaluation and Research (CBER).

 Originally, CDER consisted of six offices, but now it has 13 offices.
 Today, CDER serves as a consumer watchdog for the thousands of drugs available in the market, supporting innovation and improving patient treatment.

-The agency accomplishes this by reviewing, approving, and regulating and approving new drugs in the US, including prescription and over-the-counter (OTC) drugs, for safety and effectiveness before a drug company can market its product to the public.
+The agency accomplishes this by reviewing, approving, and regulating new drugs in the US, including prescription and over-the-counter (OTC) drugs, for safety and effectiveness before a drug company can market its product to the public.